LesiaChaban/gdk-oci-mysql/11-build-run-native/build-run-native.md

 	</copy>
 	```

-   It can take approximately 7-8 minutes to generate the native executable.
+   It can take approximately 4-5 minutes to generate the native executable.

-3. The native executable is created in the _oci/target_ directory and can be run with the following command:
+3. The native executable is created in the _oci/target_ directory.
+Run it in the background by appending an `&` as shown below.

 	``` bash
 	<copy>